 The Joint Committee on Vaccination and Immunisation (JCVI) have said that there is not enough data yet about how the vaccine can reduce transmission, so the committee cannot recommend that families are vaccinated in order to provide indirect protection.
-Once enough evidence becomes available the committee will consider different options for how to protect very vulnerable people by vaccinating their household members.
+Once enough evidence becomes available, the committee will consider different options for how to protect very vulnerable people by vaccinating their household members.
+The vaccines are currently not licensed for use in those under the age of 16 years old.